tpronk/somef-demo-repo/README.md

 # Acknowledgements
 I would like to thank my fellow maSMP-Hackathonners for the great vibes and Leyla Jael Castro for organizing it.

-# Application Domain
-This repo hopes to contribute to a vision of an extension of the existing World Wide Web, which provides software programs with machine-interpretable metadata of the published information and data.

 # Citation
 Please cite this repo as Pronk, T. (2023). *somef-demo-repo: This repo aims to provide values for each metadata field that SOMEF (v0.9.4) can extract* (Version 0.0.1) [Computer software]. https://github.com/tpronk/somef-demo-repo